baymlab/wastewater_analysis/README.md

 ## Building a reference set
 We build a reference set by selecting representative genomes per lineage from the GISAID database.
 This selection can be based on country or region; for example, in our analysis we only consider sequences from US origin.
+**Reference set construction is very important and can greatly impact further analysis**.
+We recommend selecting references from the ~3 months preceding the time of sampling, limited to the region (state or country) of sampling.
+Below we describe how to build such a reference set.
+A quick and easy alternative is to use the **nextregions selection of sequences** available for download on GISAID, which are selections of sequences representing genomic variation within a given geographical area.

+For building a reference set please follow the steps below.
 Because the GISAID database is very large, we apply a quality filter and subsequently call variants and compute allele frequencies from 1000 sequences per lineage.
 Required input data for this step is a fasta file with GISAID sequences and a matching metadata tsv file.
 Both the sequences (.fasta) and the metadata (.tsv)